adblockradio/adblockradio/README.md

 ## License

+AGPL-3.0 (see LICENSE file)

 Your contribution to this project is welcome, but might be subject to a contributor's agreement.
-See LICENSE file.

 If you wish to use this software with another license, do not hesitate to contact the author at a_npm (at) storelli (point) fr